 At this time, the Certificate will not show up on a student’s transcript.

-- When are the Dialogue Circles offered?
+When are the Dialogue Groups for the Advanced Certificate program offered?

 At this time, the Workshops and Components are not credit-bearing.